khoatrankt1991/kai-nft-marketplace/README.md

 **Benefits:**
 - Protects user funds from one of the most common and dangerous smart contract attacks.
 - Increases trust and reliability for users and integrators.

-## Features
-- **KaiNftToken**: ERC-1155 contract supporting both NFTs and FTs, with per-token metadata URIs and owner-only minting.
-- **KaiMarketplace1155**: Marketplace contract for listing, buying, and canceling NFT sales, with fee distribution to a treasury address and reentrancy protection.
-- **KaiGacha**: Gacha contract allowing users to spend KAI tokens for a chance to win NFTs, with configurable draw price and reward chances.
-- **KAI Token**: ERC-20 token used as the main currency for marketplace and gacha operations.

 ## Subgraph (The Graph Integration)